Six Ways to Configure Radar Compliance

 3. Process Controls Tool

-To quickly triage cyber events and streamline risk mitigation, Radar® Compliance helps document and demonstrate the escalation process, apply controls to identify reportable events, and easily point back to the criteria used to determine whether to notify regulators of the event.
+To quickly triage cyber events and streamline risk mitigation, Radar Compliance helps document and demonstrate the escalation process, apply controls to identify reportable events, and easily reference the criteria for determining whether to notify regulators.

-And, when multiple regulators are involved, Radar® Compliance can be used to identify varying notification timelines and reporting requirements.
+And when multiple regulators are involved, Radar® Compliance can be used to identify differences in notification timelines and reporting requirements.

 4. Joint Operations Center

-When complex events require input from multiple departments, Radar® Compliance can be configured to manage event reporting obligations in multiple realms beyond data and security incidents.
-Radar® Compliance can be set up for cyber, weather, or physical security incidents to create a single source of truth for all risk reporting.
+When complex events require input from multiple departments, Radar Compliance can be configured to manage event-reporting obligations across multiple realms beyond data and security incidents.
+Radar Compliance can be set up to handle cyber, weather, or physical security incidents, creating a single source of truth for all risk reporting.

-This documentation and evaluation process reduces the risk of a missed obligation, regulatory sanctions, and being out of compliance by mobilizing the infosec, Cybersecurity, IT, and Compliance teams to establish a controls process that enables incident response consistency using the same set of notification triggers for each cyber-related event.
+This documentation and evaluation process reduces the risk of missed obligations, regulatory sanctions, and noncompliance by mobilizing the infosec, Cybersecurity, IT, and Compliance teams to establish a controls process that enables incident response consistency by using the same set of notification triggers for each cyber-related event.

 5. PII and Privacy Risk Assessment